AlanCooper509/piu-ocr-bot/README.md

 #### Misc.
 Features:
 - `/name ((optional) <game_id>)`: sets the Discord user's default `<game_id>` (PIU AM Pass IGN) to use when uploading any future score images via `/save <image upload>`.
 This takes priority over whatever OCR detects upon upload.
 Not supplying the `<game_id>` removes any default `<game_id>` that may be already set for the user.
+- `/export`: writes all DB scores uploaded by the Discord user (across all servers) into a (hidden) CSV file that can be downloaded
 - `/hey` [hey!!](https://i.ytimg.com/vi/YknOygHNv1U/maxresdefault.jpg)